 In April 2012, Most Holy Redeemer was named one of several schools in a new diocesan school system model.
 In July 2014, Most Holy Redeemer Catholic School became Mother Teresa of Calcutta Catholic School under the direction of the Diocese of St. Petersburg.
 In June 2015, the school relocated to its present location in Lutz.

 Mother Teresa of Calcutta Catholic School is fully accredited by the Florida Conference of Catholic Bishops.
-Every five years, Catholic elementary and middle schools in the Diocese of St. Petersburg are re-accredited to ensure they are providing the best environment possible for academic growth and faith development.
+Every seven years, Catholic elementary and middle schools in the Diocese of St. Petersburg are re-accredited to ensure they are providing the best environment possible for academic growth and faith development.
 The accreditation program provides a school improvement process through the application of educational standards or criteria.

 Inspired by Mother Teresa of Calcutta and rooted in the Catholic faith, our mission is to develop young people who strive for academic excellence, respect the dignity of each individual and foster service to others.